How to Plan for a Modular Building or Portable Classroom

 2. Locate the closest electrical and plumbing supplies and get prices from contractors to connect the modular building.
 Eliminate any surprises and keep your costs under control.

-Modular Portable Classrooms on a school site
+Modular Portable Classrooms on a school site.

 Modular Portable Classrooms